 Now when anyone on your network has the TeamViewer application open, it will not connect to TeamViewer’s servers and hence will not be able to enable remote access on the host computer.

-Just like our regular category blocking policy settings, AppAware settings can be easily turned off/on and the changes will take effect immediately.
+Like our regular category-blocking policy settings, AppAware settings can be easily turned off/on, and the changes will take effect immediately.

 You also get reports on who has been attempting to use TeamViewer on your network.
 This can be found in your query logs page, which now includes an AppAware column.